-Caremonkey is used by parents to share a medical profile of the children with the school, as well as complete permission forms.
+Operoo is used by parents to share a medical profile of the children with the school, as well as complete permission forms.
 A request to share the medical profile is made as part of the enrolment process.
-CareMonkey is available at https://www.caremonkey.com
+Operoo is available at .Operoo.com